-A restored VMware vSphere VM has the same settings as a backed-up Veeam Agent computer.
-During the restore process, Veeam Backup & Replication retrieves settings of the Veeam Agent computer from the backup and applies them to the target VM.
+A restored VMware vSphere VM will have the same settings as the backed-up Veeam Agent computer.
+During the restore process, Veeam Backup & Replication retrieves the settings of the Veeam Agent computer from the backup and applies them to the target VM.
 These settings include:

 If you do not want to preserve the backed-up machine UUID for a VMware vSphere VM, you can create a new UUID during the Instant Recovery configuration process.

 If you restore a Veeam Agent computer to a VMware vSphere VM, consider the following:

 - You can use backups of Microsoft Windows and Linux computers stored in a Veeam backup repository only.
 You cannot perform this operation with Veeam Agent backups stored in a Veeam Cloud Connect repository.

 - Make sure that the target host has enough resources for a new VM.
 Otherwise, your VM will reduce the target host performance.

 - If you restore a workload to the production network, make sure that the original workload is powered off.